 Some helpful tips for taking the test:

 Once you've taken the test, come back and leave a comment here (or at the social media post that pointed you here) and let us know your type!
 Share if you think it sounds right or wrong, or if there are things that particularly resonate (or don't!) with you.
 Then keep your results handy, because over the next few weeks we're going to be looking at what each component of those results mean, and how they work together.
 We'll look at how they can affect personal and workplace interactions, how they affect decision making and planning, and even how they can affect your branding (and you'll also learn what the story is with all of these adorable stick figure dudes).
-I think it's going to be informational and fun, and I hope you'll come back to learn more!
+It's going to be informational and fun!

 Start Your Free Trial